 Well, this is the last blog for year and what a way to end it – CONSTIPATION!
 Last month we talked about what it actually means to be constipated

-What to do (ie foods)
+What to do for regular bowel movements

 We all at different times have things going on in our lives and health, that will affect bowel function.
 So, we need to be adapting our water and fibre intake, along with other foods to support good intestinal health.

 Eating from all colours of the rainbow, to get both soluble and insoluble fibre.
-A well as all of the wonderful nutrients they possess, that exert excellent health benefits.
+A well as, all of the wonderful nutrients they possess, that exert excellent health benefits.

 This comes from pectin, gums, and mucilage found in fruits, vegetables and, legumes.
 These produce a gel-type substance when in contact with water, like psyllium, absorbing it – adding bulk.